‘This Is Us’ Star Sterling K. Brown Joins Tik Tok And The Results Are Hilarious

-This Is Us star Sterling K. Brown has joined the social media app Tik Tok and the results are absolutely hilarious.
+This Is Us star Sterling K. Brown has joined the social media app Tik Tok, and the results are absolutely hilarious.

-The actor, who plays Randall Pearson on the hit NBC series, posted a short video that he shared from the fun app to Instagram.
-In it, Sterling is seen dancing joyfully and performing some of the most legendary moves from the 1980s and 1990s including the running man and the robot.
+The actor, who plays Randall Pearson on the hit NBC series, posted a short video from the fun app to Instagram.
+In it, Sterling is seen dancing joyfully and performing some of the most legendary moves from the past few decades, including the Running Man and the Robot.

 He executed the dances to the 1991 tune “I Wanna Sex You Up” by Color Me Badd.

-At first, Sterling is standing still in the short clip, waiting for the song to start.
+At first, Sterling is standing still in the short clip, waiting for the music to start.
 As soon as the song begins with the words “Tik Tok ya don’t stop,” the actor quickly segues into his two dances.

 Sterling has apparently found Tik Tok to be a place to share his expertise.
 In Tik Tok clips, which are 15 seconds long, users of the app can create short lip-sync, comedy, and talent videos.

-In the clip, Sterling is wearing a dark button-down shirt, topped with an oatmeal-colored cardigan sweater.
+In the video, Sterling is wearing a dark button-down shirt, topped with an oatmeal-colored cardigan sweater.
 He finished his look with dark jeans and brown work boots.

 The handsome actor proves that he has talents other than his superior drama skills.
 He expertly creates his own style of dance, a mash-up of some of the most iconic moves of his generation.

-Sterling’s fans loved the smile-inducing the clip, including his co-star and on-screen sister Chrissy Metz, who plays Kate Pearson on the beloved NBC drama series.
+Sterling’s fans loved the smile-inducing clip, including his co-star and on-screen sister Chrissy Metz, who plays Kate Pearson on the beloved NBC drama series.
 Her fun reaction drew over 250 likes.

 “So here for this star energy,” said one user, adding a gold star emoji to their comment.